 International Tax, Accounting and Law Firm in Hungary

-Face masks must be worn in public transport, in all shops, shopping centers and taxis.
+Face masks must be worn in public transport, in all shops, shopping centers, in closed spaces in general and in taxis.
 The mask requirement can also be fulfilled by wearing a headscarf or scarf covering the mouth and nose area.

 All shops, restaurants and hotels are allowed to open since the beginning of June including the operation of indoor areas in the countryside as well as in Budapest.